ufownl/lua-resty-mcp/README.md

 The 4th argument `input_schema`, is a JSON Schema object defining the expected arguments for the tool.

+The 5th argument `output_schema`, is a JSON Schema object defining the expected output of the structured content for the tool.
+If this argument is given, the callback **MUST** return structured results (either content or error) that conform to this schema.

-The 5th argument `annos`, is optional additional tool information.
+The 6th argument `annos`, is optional additional tool information.
 It should be a table and could be defined as follows:

 ```lua
 {